TBD54566975/developer.tbd.website/site/docs/ssi/credential-status.md

 Status credentials use a bitstring which can provide herd privacy for credential holders — in simpler terms this means that many credentials can be represented in a single bitstring, so it is not clear which credential/holder a verifier is requesting information about — this is great for holder privacy!
 </details>

-## Example Credential Status Credential:
+## Status List Credential:
-In this example below we have a **status list credential** which is used for many credentials issued by the issuer identified by the DID `did:example:12345`:
+Here is an example of a **status list credential**.
+Note that in addition to being of type `VerifiableCredential`, it also is of type `StatusList2021Credential`.
+Also note the `credentialSubject.type` property is set to `Status2021`:

 ```json
 {